rackerlabs/technical-blog/_posts/2013-04-22-cloud-monitoring-adds-pagerduty-integration.markdown

 email notification (e.g. `nt76df3U`) on **OK** events, you could run the following command:

  	 raxmon-notification-plan-create --ok-notifications=nt23k123,nt76df3U \
 	 --warning-notifications=nt23k123 --critical-notifications=nt23k123

 **Note**: Once you've created or updated your notification plan, you can use the [Cloud Control Panel](https://mycloud.rackspace.com/) to configure alarms to use it.
 Read on for how to do this with raxmon.

-Next you will want to identify which alarm you want to update.
-To do this list your alarms for an entity with the id of `enKEb23jB` by using:
+Next, identify which alarm you want to update.
+To do this, list your alarms for an entity with the id of `enKEb23jB` by using:

 	 raxmon-alarms-list --entity-id=enKEb23JB

-This will show you the alarms associated with an entity and their labels.
+This shows you the alarms associated with an entity and their labels.
 If you would like more information about the alarms, you can use the `--details` flag.